 It’s this style of slow and more mindful eating that we could all try more often, and in Porto you can do just that with a new initiative called EatWith.
-You can literally pull up a chair and eat with a Portuguese family; tucking into fresh, succulent sardines and creamy local cheese together.
+As the name suggests, you can just pull up a chair and eat with a Portuguese family; tucking into fresh, succulent sardines and creamy local cheese together.
 It doesn’t get any more authentic than that.

 5. There’s a new breed of wellness-focused hostels

 Selina’s hostels in Porto and Lisbon are refreshingly cool – check out the secret garden yoga, rooftop pool and surf sessions.
 Then, there’s The Passenger Hostel in Porto, the only five-star hostel offering colourful lounge areas and chilled walking tours.